nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    will be provided. `HelpCommand` will then create a `CommandResult` and pass to `LogicManager`.
 9. The `CommandResult` object will be returned in the end by `LogicManager`.

-The following activity diagram summarizes what happens when a user executes a help command:
+The following Activity Diagram summarizes what happens when a user executes a help command:

 <br>